Anmol-Ghadia/YetAnotherECommerceSite/README.md

 Types of Error Messages and their meaning:
 1. `Type Error`, the type of argument is incorrect
 1. `Bound Error`, arguments are out of bounds
-1. `Permission Error`, the resource is inaccessible with current json-web-token
+1. `Permission Error`, the resource is inaccessible with current json-web-token, (responds with `403`)
 1. `Session Error`, json-web-token is invalid
 1. `Authentication Error`, no token found
 1. `General Error`, api end point specific error, payload will contain `description` explaining the error